manjaro/pacman-mirrors/docs/index.md

     sudo pacman -Syyu

 # OPERATION
-Pacman-mirrors tries to povide **ONLY** up-to-date mirrors **if** they are available in your chosen mirror pool This means - at any given time - the number of available mirrors will vary depending on when the mirror last syncronized with the master repo server.
+Pacman-mirrors tries to provide **ONLY** up-to-date mirrors **if** they are available in your chosen mirror pool.
+This means - at any given time - the number of available mirrors will vary depending on when the mirror last syncronized with the master repo server.
+If no up-to-date mirrors is available in your chosen mirror pool, your mirror list will not be changed.
-**But** if no up-to-date mirrors is available in your chosen mirror pool, your mirror list will not be changed.
+This behavior can be overridden if so desired by using the *-s/--no-status* switch.

 # Network connection
 To be able to download the latest status file from repo.manjaro.org pacman-mirrors verifies network connection by opening up to three different websites.
-The sites are
+These sites are

 1. wikipedia.org
 2. github.com